Ishmeet Singh: Post – Star Voice of India

 After releasing his initial religious album, Ishmeet joined a show titled Jo Jeeta Wohi Superstar, which would pit champions of Indian musical reality shows against each other.

 He sang a Sikh hymn, Dithe Sabhe Thanv, for a Punjabi film, Sat Sri Akal.
 His voice was described as sounding very similar to Sonu Nigam's.
 When the film was released, Jagjit Singh spoke of Ishmeet as "an excellent singer.
 He had everything at an early age.
 In Sat Sri Akal he sang the shabad beautifully."

 Ishmeet worked with Salim-Suleiman to produce a song called "Shukriya" and promoted this single with live performances.
 He toured Hong Kong, Bangkok and Malaysia and sang in concerts with members of the Voice of India competition, also singing kirtan in gurdwaras – his last performance in a gurdwara was with Veer Manpreet Singh.

 Ishmeet was set to release a new album at the time of his death, having Lalit Pandit of the Jatin-Lalit duo as composer.
 Jatin Pandit announced he would try to get this album released.

 Death

-In July 2008 Ishmeet visited to the Maldives with fellow Star Voice of India contestants Sumitra and Vyom for a concert that was to be held on 1 August 2008.
+In July 2008 Ishmeet visited the Maldives with fellow Star Voice of India contestants Sumitra and Vyom for a concert that was to be held on 1 August 2008.
 He was found drowned on 29 July 2008 in the hotel's swimming pool.
 Ishmeet Singh was staying at the Chaaya Island Dhonveli resort in Male.

 His family demanded an enquiry due to possible manslaughter as his accomplices watched him drown and the event management company may have failed to "manage" the event properly.
 Webnewswire conducted an in-depth investigation on his death and suggested that there was foul play.
 The Punjab government ordered a police probe.
 The final post-mortem report will not be released before the viscera results are received.